egladman/minutemen/README.md

 # [minutemen](https://github.com/egladman/minutemen)

 Build/Provision dedicated minecraft servers with forge mod support in seconds.
-Platform/Device agnostic; written with cloud computing in mind, however you can just as easily run this on a SBC (Single Board Computer) with no modifications.
-It might run like shit, but hey...you can do it.

 ## How this project came to be